 Oops.
 This is what happens when you are distracted by a neo-fascist stealing a national election, accompanied with the onset of the holiday season and other various mind-numbing events: you neglect to blog about an art exhibit until it’s nearing its very last day of installation.
 My bad!
 Continue reading Last Weekend to See Stephen Romano’s Materia Prima at Blam Projects

-Tag Archives: Stephen Romano
+Tag Archives: stephen romano

 Stephen Romano Presents Opus Hypnagogia at the Morbid Anatomy Museum